Can Cats Drink Cold or Warm Milk? Is it Safe? Things You Need to Know

 Can Cats Drink Almond Milk?

-Cats can drink almond milk as almonds, essentially, are not toxic for them.
-The only concern with almond milk is its high caloric value.
+Also, almond milk is a high caloric value.
 An average feline (considering its 10 pounds in weight) needs about 200 calories per day; a cup of almond milk has 100.

 Frequently Asked Questions